zammad/zammad-org/src/en/documentation/use/basics/work-with-tickets.md

 ---
-title: Work with Tickets
+title: Work with tickets
 order: 5
 ---

-# Work with Tickets
+# Work with tickets

 You found your way into an existing ticket, congratulations!
 Now let's have a look what you can do and how to do it.